MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 ## Adding permissions to the identity

+Once that you have that you have a user assigned managed identity that you can use  with your App Service and you have configured the app service to use that identity to access other Azure resources, you need to give the identity the necessary permissions.
+In this scenario, we are using this identity to interact with Azure Storage, so you need to use the [Azure Role Based Access Control (RBAC) system](/azure/role-based-access-control/overview).

-> [!NOTE]
+> [!IMPORTANT]
 > You'll need a role such as "User Access Administrator" or "Owner" for the target resource to add Role assignments.
 Ensure you're granting the least privilege required for the application to run.

-Now that your App Service has a managed identity, you need to give the identity the correct permissions.
-As you're using this identity to interact with Azure Storage, you need to use the [Azure Role Based Access Control (RBAC) system](/azure/role-based-access-control/overview).

 ### [Portal](#tab/portal)